-If, prior to the Carroll Scheduled Expiration Date, Mr. Carroll's employment with the Company is terminated (i) by the Company or (ii) by him for Good Reason, and at the time of any such termination Cause does not exist, then, subject to his execution of the Company's then standard separation agreement (modified to reflect terms of the employment agreement), which separation agreement will include, without limitation, general releases by him as well as non-competition, non-solicitation, non-disparagement, confidentiality and other provisions substantially similar to (and not more restrictive than) those set forth in the agreement, the Company will provide him with the following benefits and rights:
+If, prior to the Spade Scheduled Expiration Date, Ms. Spade's employment with the Company is terminated (i) by the Company or (ii) by her for Good Reason, and at the time of any such termination Cause does not exist, then, subject to her execution of the Company's then standard separation agreement (modified to reflect terms of the employment agreement), which separation agreement will include, without limitation, general releases by her as well as non-competition, non-solicitation, non-disparagement, confidentiality and other provisions substantially similar to (and not more restrictive than) those set forth in the agreement, the Company will provide her with the following benefits and rights:

-- (a) the payment of an amount in cash equal to not less than two times the sum of Mr. Carroll's annual base salary and his annual target bonus as in effect at that time; - (b) the payment of a prorated bonus for the year of termination and, to the extent termination occurs prior to the payment of an annual bonus for the preceding year, payment of an annual bonus for the preceding year, in each case, if and when other similarly situated employees receive payment of bonuses for such years as determined by the Company's Compensation Committee in its sole discretion (and subject to the satisfaction of any applicable Company and business-unit performance objectives without adjustment for individual performance); - (c) each of his outstanding long-term cash awards and PSUs granted under the plans of the Company shall immediately vest in full and be payable at the same time and to the same extent such awards are paid to similarly situated active executives as determined by the Company's Compensation Committee (subject to satisfaction of any applicable performance criteria); - (d) each of his outstanding restricted stock or RSU awards granted under plans of the Company (other than the Carroll Special Equity Award) will continue to vest in accordance with their original vesting schedule and payments or deliveries will be made to him on the original vesting date; - (e) each of his outstanding stock options and stock appreciation awards under the plans of the Company will continue to vest in accordance with their original vesting schedule and he will have the right to exercise each of such options and awards for the remainder of the term of such option or award; and
+(a) the payment of an amount in cash equal to not less than two times the sum of Ms. Spade's annual base salary and her annual target bonus as in effect at that time;

+(b) the payment of a prorated bonus for the year of termination and, to the extent termination occurs prior to the payment of an annual bonus for the preceding year, payment of an annual bonus for the preceding year, in each case, if and when other similarly situated employees receive payment of bonuses for such years as determined by the Company's Compensation Committee in its sole discretion (and subject to the satisfaction of any applicable Company and business-unit performance objectives without adjustment for individual performance);

+(c) each of her outstanding long-term cash awards and PRSUs granted under the plans of the Company shall immediately vest in full and be payable at the same time and to the same extent such awards are paid to similarly situated active executives as determined by the Company's Compensation Committee (subject to satisfaction of any applicable performance criteria);

+(d) each of her outstanding restricted stock or RSU awards granted under plans of the Company (other than the Spade Special Equity Award) will continue to vest in accordance with their original vesting schedule and payments or deliveries will be made to her on the original vesting date;

+(e) each of her outstanding stock options and stock appreciation awards under the plans of the Company will continue to vest in accordance with their original vesting schedule and she will have the right to exercise each of such options and awards for the remainder of the term of such option or award; and

-(f) the time-based restrictions on the Carroll Special Equity Award will lapse and such award will be paid to Mr. Carroll upon achievement of the performance criteria.
+(f) the time-based restrictions on the Spade Special Equity Award will lapse and such award will be paid to Ms. Spade.